-The Directors in office are shown on page 13 and all Directors remain in office as at the date of signature of these Financial Statements.
-Further details of the Directors' responsibilities are given on page 25.
+The Directors in office are shown on page 11 and all Directors remain in office as at the date of signature of these financial statements.
+Further details of the Directors' responsibilities are given on pages 21 to 22.

 Anson Registrars Limited is the Company's Registrar, Transfer Agent and Paying Agent.
-John Le Prevost is a Director and controlling shareholder of Anson Group Limited, the holding company of Anson Registrars Limited.
+John Le Prevost is a director and controlling shareholder of Anson Group Limited, the holding company of Anson Registrars Limited.

-Other than the above, no Director has a contract of service with the Group, nor are any such contracts proposed.
+Other than the above no Director has a contract of service with the Company, nor are any such contracts proposed.